 5. Reduces chronic pain

-If you have chronic back pain, cardiovascular exercise — specifically low-impact activities, like swimming or aqua aerobics — may help you get back muscle function and endurance.
+If you have chronic back pain, cardiovascular exercise — specifically low-impact activities, like swimming or aqua aerobics — get back muscle function and endurance.
 Exercise can also help you lose weight, which may further reduce chronic back pain.

 6. Aids sleep